-An operating segment is a component of an entity that engages in business activities from which it may earn revenue and incur expenses.
+An operating segment is a component of an entity that engages in business activities from which it may earn revenue and / or incur expenses.
 The Group has identified its operating segments based on the internal reports that are reviewed and used by the chief operating decision maker, the Chief Executive Officer (CEO), to make strategic decisions.
-The Group has three main operating segments: debt ledger purchasing (Australia), debt ledger purchasing (United States) and consumer lending.
+The Group has three main operating segments: debt ledger purchasing (Australia and New Zealand), debt ledger purchasing (United States) and consumer lending (Australia and New Zealand).
 All operating segments and results are reviewed regularly by the CEO of the Group, who reviews the operating segments' results on an ongoing basis to assess performance and allocate resources.